NebulaTechSolutions/TrueFidelity/README.md

 - **Platform-specific installers** (`install-linux.sh`, `install-macos.sh`, `install-windows.ps1`)
 - **Version manifest** with Docker image tags and configuration

-## 📚 Documentation
+## 📚 Documentation (coming soon)

-For more information about TrueFidelity, visit our [documentation site](https://nebulatechsolutions.github.io/TrueFidelity/).
+For more information about TrueFidelity, there will soon be a site here with documentation and examples

 ## 🔐 Getting a License